 Author: Sarah, from Dukes Avenue.

-You could argue that my view is somewhat biased, but in my opinion, Valletta, is one of the best cities to visit in Europe for solo traveling.
+You could argue that my view is somewhat biased.
+To each their favorite best places to travel alone.
+In my opinion, Valletta is one of the best cities to visit in Europe for solo traveling.

 For starters, Malta is blessed with an average of 300 sunny days a year, so it’s unlikely that you’ll find yourself stuck alone inside your hotel room due to bad weather.
 The other great thing is that you can definitely explore Valletta on foot, without needing to rent a car or cycle anywhere.